jennylzx/jennylzx/README.md

 - 👋 Hi, I’m @jennylzx
-- 👀 I’m interested in Python
+- 👀 I’m interested in data visualisation
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, d3js
 - 💞️ I’m looking to collaborate on a useful and interesting project
 - 📫 You can reach me via jennylzx@outlook.com